Shortcodes

 Download Button

-Add download="[on|off]" to the shortcode to add a download button to the toolbar (default is 'on' for the regular premium version, 'off' for the secure version).
+Add download="[on|off]" to the shortcode to add a download button to the toolbar (default is on for the regular premium version, off for the secure version).

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" download="on"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" download="on"]

 Mobile-friendly

 By default, if the embed area is narrower than 500 pixels, the document will appear as a thumbnail with a large 'View in Full Screen' button.
-This is designed especially for mobile devices where it can be difficult to interact with a small area, but the same 500-pixel logic applies on any web browser.
+This is designed especially for mobile devices where it can be difficult to interact with a small area, but the same 500-pixel logic applies to any web browser.

 You can change the cut-off width (or eliminate it entirely) by adding a mobilewidth parameter: e.g. mobilewidth="200", or "0" to always display the interactive document at any screen size.
 A 'Full Screen' button is always available on the toolbar, regardless.

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" mobilewidth="200"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" mobilewidth="200"]

 Page Number